Pavol Rusko

-Pavol Rusko is retired Slovak politician, television magnate and convinced fraudster.
+Pavol Rusko (born 20 August 1963) is retired Slovak politician, television magnate and convicted fraudster.
 He served as the Minister of Economy of Slovakia between 2003 and 2005 and Managing Director of TV Markíza, at the time Slovakia's most viewed private TV station, between 1996 and 2000.
 He currently serves a 19-year prison sentence for forging promissory notes in a conspiracy to defraud TV Markíza.

 Early life

-Pavol Rusko studied Journalism at the Comenius University, graduating in 1987.
+Pavol Rusko was born in Liptovský Hrádok on 20 August 1963.
+He studied Journalism at the Comenius University, graduating in 1987.
 Already as a student, he worked as Sports anchor at the Slovak public TV broadcaster and was active in the Czechoslovak Socialist Youth Union.
 In 1994 he left journalism to become a businessman, co-founding and since 1995 acting as the CEO of TV Markíza.

 CEO of Markíza

-In mid 1990s, Rusko planned to start the first private television broadcaster in Slovak.
-The starting capital was provided by a Slovak entrepreneur living in Germany Silvia Volzová a American-owned media conglomerate [Central European Media Enterprises].
-TV Markíza started broadcasting on the 31st August 1996, quickly gaining massive viewership.
+In the mid 1990s, Rusko planned to start the first private television broadcaster in Slovakia.
+The starting capital was provided by a Slovak entrepreneur living in Germany Silvia Volzová an American-owned media conglomerate [Central European Media Enterprises].
+TV Markíza started broadcasting on 31 August 1996, quickly gaining massive viewership.
 From the beginning, Markíza was critical of the government of Slovakia's autocratic prime minister Vladimír Mečiar, despite the amicable personal relationship between Mečiar and Rusko.

 In the late summer 1998, the private security hired by Rusko's former university classmate Marián Kočner and his business partner Štefan Agh, supported by Volzová who had grown hostile to Rusko's conduct, took control of TV Markíza premises, claiming Kočner's company Gamatex was entitled to take over the broadcaster due to an unpaid debt by Rusko.
 Markíza's own security personnel along with station's employees attempted to resist the hostile takeover but were powerless against described by Rusko's Deputy Pavlík as "the most ruthless thugs in the underworld".

 The takeover of Markíza caused popular uproar, being perceived by the public as an attempt to silence the popular opposition-supporting broadcaster.
 Thousands of people attended spontaneous rallies protesting the takeover nearby TV Markíza's premises as well as in other cities around Slovakia.
 The rallies were supported by many popular artists as well as opposition politicians, including future prime ministers Mikuláš Dzurinda and Robert Fico.
 The crisis ended when Kočner agreed to end his occupation of Markíza and settle the matter in court.
 The conflict between Kočner and Rusko lasted until 2000, when Markíza paid off Kočner.

 Rusko remained the CEO of Markíza until 2000.
 Even though he was no longer the CEO, Rusko likely retained a degree of control over Markíza, which strongly supported his new political project Alliance of the New Citizen (ANO).
 The extent of the support was such, that Markíza got repeatedly fined by the regulator for failing to objectively inform about political developments and even its broadcasting license got in danger.
 This situation lasted until 2005, when [Central European Media Enterprises] paid off Rusko and took over almost all outstanding shares of TV Markíza.